How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 If you said writing progress notes — you’re spot on.

-A lot of my fellow mental health professionals specifically wanted to find a way to write progress notes more efficiently and effectively – keeping notes concise while including all of the required information.
+A lot of my fellow mental health professionals specifically mentioned writing progress notes.
+They wanted to find a more efficient and effective way to write notes.
+They want to keep notes concise while including all the required information.

-Like most of you are doing now, I had to learn on the job, and I’m going to share the top 5 tips I learned from my years of personal experience as a psychologist.
+Like most of you are doing now, I had to learn on the job.
+To help you out, I’m going to share the top 5 tips I learned from my years of personal experience as a psychologist.

 The Foundation of Good Progress Notes

 Writing good progress notes is a skill that will continue to build as your experience grows in the field.
-Setting a good foundation will help you in the long run as note taking will become easier and quicker, and this is a part of your responsibilities that will always exist.
-It's important to not just write notes efficiently, but the quality of them matters as well.
+Setting a good foundation will help you in the long run.
+Note taking will become easier and quicker with experience.
+This is a part of your responsibilities that will always exist.
+It's important to not only write notes efficiently, but the quality of them matters as well.

-Another reason to really tackle this task is because they are often required by insurance companies, whether you’re an in or out-of-network provider.
+Another reason to tackle this task is because they're often required by insurance companies.
+This applies whether you're an in or out-of-network provider.

-So, how do you know if your notes are considered “good”?
+So, how do you know if your notes are “good”?

-The foundation of great notes are ones that offer complete information while remaining concise, and to the point.
+The foundation of great notes are ones that offer complete information while being concise.
+That means getting to the point.
 Although they seem like opposing ideas, it’s important to keep these two words in mind.

 How To Write Therapy Progress Notes That Are Complete

-Everyone has different styles of writing, so notes don’t need to be written identically, but there are a few items that need to be in every progress note.
+Everyone has different styles of writing, so notes don’t need to be written identically.
+There are a few items that need to be in every progress note though.
+For a note to be considered complete, it should include these essential components:

 • Time and date of the session